-- Supervisory in nature: Under the supervision of an MVS, the avionics suite onboard UAM aircraft will automatically execute the flight. - Authority over automation: MVSs will be able to override any automatic and autonomic behavior of UAM aircraft unless an aircraft has lost its C2 link.
+- Supervisory in nature: Under the supervision of an MVS, the avionics suite onboard UAM aircraft automation will execute the flight. - Authority over automation: MVSs will be able to override flight intent of the UAM aircraft unless an aircraft has lost its C2 link.